Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Since then, we’ve seen what we estimate to be about sixty Over the Rhine concerts — catching them many times when they reach Seattle’s The Triple Door at the edge of the world, or at Anne’s edge of the world in Santa Fe, New Mexico.

 These worlds — our marriage, the Thomas Parker Society, and the music of Over the Rhine — they merged in 2004 at the Glen Workshop, the summertime arts retreat hosted by the literary arts journal Image.
 For sixteen consecutive summers, Anne and I joined a community of adventurers, striving to become better artists and better audiences.
-There, we assembled the largest, most diverse, most beautiful version of the Society yet, with assemblies of more than fifty gathering to read to each other at night.
+There, we assembled the largest, most diverse, most beautiful version of the Society yet, with assemblies of more than fifty gathering to read, recite, and sing to each other at night.
 And sometimes, we would get quiet, distracted by a distant melody drifting in through the windows: Karin and Linford’s voices and guitars, as they rehearsed for their songwriting workshop or their concert the next day.

 And sometimes, we were interrupted by sudden monsoons, a hot day in the high plains suddenly broken open by thunder, lightning, and flash floods.
-Just telling you about it, I feel a familiar ache.
-I’m craving the edge of the world.

 Part Four: A Reconciling Thread of Inspiration